alexurquhart/hugo-geo/README.md

 # hugo-geo
 Theme I use for my github personal page.
-The two sections that I designed this for are `post`'s and `project`'s
+The two sections that I designed this for are `post`'s and `project`'s.

+## Dependencies
+- Hugo v0.13 or better
+- LESS to compile custom CSS

 ## Site Config
 These are my `config.toml` settings to customize the sidebar: